selipot/selipot.github.io/about/index.md

 I am a Research Associate Professor in the [Department of Ocean Sciences](https://ocean-sciences.rsmas.miami.edu/index.html) at the [Rosenstiel School of Marine, Atmospheric, and Earth Science](http://rsmas.miami.edu) of [the University of Miami](http://www.miami.edu).

-I conduct research in physical oceanography, and specifically in atmosphere-ocean interactions, oceanic surface boundary layer dynamics, meridional overturning circulation dynamics, and Agulhas Current System dynamics.
-I am interested in the nature of oceanic and atmospheric observations, and more generally in time series and covariance analyses of environmental data.
+I conduct research in physical oceanography, focusing on atmosphere-ocean interactions, oceanic surface boundary layer dynamics, meridional overturning circulation dynamics, and the general oceanic circulation.
+I am interested in the nature of oceanic and atmospheric observational and modeled data, and more generally in time series and covariance analyses of environmental data.

 *Mailing address:*